-Though the main surfaces are all made of tactile materials, and top-spec Mazda 2 cars come with leather trim on the dashboard, there are some cheaper plastics elsewhere in the cabin.
+Though the main surfaces are all made of tactile materials, and top-spec Mazda 2 cars come with leather trim on the dashboard, there are some cheaper plastics elsewhere in the cabin

 The cabin in the Mazda 2 is well made but a bit too dark and gloomy

 Unlike the Ford Fiesta’s touchscreen, the Mazda’s system is controlled via a rotary dial similarly to BMW’s iDrive.
 It’s easier to use on the move because you don’t need to take your eyes off the road to look at where you’re pressing.